wp-plugins/get-user-custom-field-values/readme.txt

 == Filters ==

-The plugin exposes four filters for hooking.
+The plugin exposes five filters for hooking.
 Typically, customizations utilizing these hooks would be put into your active theme's functions.php file, or used by another plugin.

 = c2c_get_current_user_custom (filter) =